rochars/wavefile/README.md

 // Load a wav file that is encoded as 4-bit IMA ADPCM: let wav = new Wavefile(ADPCMFileBuffer);

-// Change the bit depth to 16-bit, supported by most browsers: wav.fromIMAADPCM();
+// Decode the file to 16-bit PCM, supported by most browsers: wav.fromIMAADPCM();

-// Get the byte buffer of your new, browser-friendly wav file: let buffer = wav.toBuffer();
+// Get the DataURI of your new, browser-friendly wav file: let dataURI = wav.toDataURI();

 // Load your new wav file into your player
 // ...